1. Home

 What is Golfer’s Wrist?

-• Tendinitis is a condition caused by short-term inflammation from an excessive strain of a muscle tendon due to stress or irritation.
-It is often accompanied by pain and swelling with movement or use of the affected muscle tendon.
+• Tendinitis is a condition caused by short-term inflammation caused by excessive strain of a muscle tendon due to stress or irritation.
+It is often accompanied by pain and swelling when the affected muscle tendon is moved or used.

 • Sprains occur when a ligament becomes overstretched.
 Wrist sprains tend to happen during a sudden ligament strain, resulting in reduced wrist joint stability.